awsdocs/amazon-rds-on-vmware-user-guide/doc_source/troubleshooting-rds-on-vmware.md

 + Delete the custom AZ in Amazon RDS\.
 + Create a new custom AZ\.

-For more information about the OVF template, see [Onboard Your vSphere Cluster](getting-started-with-rds-on-vmware.onboard.md)\.
+For more information about the OVF template, see [Onboard your vSphere cluster](getting-started-with-rds-on-vmware.onboard.md)\.

-For information about creating a new custom AZ, see [Creating Additional Custom AZs in a Region](creating-a-custom-az.md)\.
+For information about creating a new custom AZ, see [Creating additional custom AZs in an AWS Region](creating-a-custom-az.md)\.

-## Proxy Server Connection Problems or Changes<a name="troubleshooting-rds-on-vmware.proxy-server"></a>
+## Proxy server connection problems or changes<a name="troubleshooting-rds-on-vmware.proxy-server"></a>

 In this case, you can't reach the internet through a proxy server, or you want to change your proxy server settings\.